 It can take just two months of paying down your credit balances to boost your credit score enough to attain the next tier of loan pricing, according to Curry.

 It’s also wise to use the credit cards you do have sparingly.
 How often you use your credit card and the portion of your credit line that you’re using both have an impact on your credit score.

 Credit bureaus calculate your credit score based mostly on your “credit utilization ratio” (the percentage of your available line of credit you’re using).
 Aim for a credit utilization ratio of 20 percent or less, as Elyssa Kirkham, a contributor to Student Loan Hero, recommends.

 4. Increase your credit limit

 Per O’Shea, payment history is one of the most significant factors that impact your credit score.
-If you have any past due bills, it’s important to resolve them.
-Call the creditor, pay the amount you owe them, then ask them to rescind any reported delinquencies, so they’re eliminated from your credit reports.
+If you have any past-due bills, it’s important to resolve them.
+Call the creditor, pay the amount you owe them and then ask them to rescind any reported delinquencies so they’re eliminated from your credit reports.

-Make use of contemporary resources, like automated payment settings, to help ensure that you consistently pay bills on time.
-This feature is especially useful if you have multiple payments you’re in charges of, such as utilities, school loans, car payments, child care and mortgage payments.
+Make use of resources like automated payments to help ensure you consistently pay bills on time.
+This feature is especially useful if you have multiple payments you’re in charge of, such as utilities, school loans, car payments, child care and mortgage payments.

 Includes copyrighted material of IMakeNews, Inc. and its suppliers.